This post may contain affiliate links. Please see my disclosure policy for more details.

 There’s a big international airport in Sydney, so anywhere is possible, but remember that living in Australia is nothing like living in Europe, where you can hop on a plane and be in a wide choice of countries within two hours; Australia is very isolated!

-Tomaree National Park, Nelson Bay – a few hours’ drive north from Sydney
+Tomaree National Park, Nelson Bay – a few hours’ drive from Sydney

 Thankfully, the NSW coastline is packed with beautiful beach resorts; from Sydney you can be in Jervis Bay to the south or Nelson Bay to the north within a few hours’ drive, and there’s plenty in between.
 My New South Wales travel guides page links to all my holiday guides for NSW destinations.